qgis/QGIS-Documentation/source/docs/pyqgis_developer_cookbook/vector.rst

  layer = iface.activeLayer()
  layer.selectByExpression('"Class"=\'B52\' and "Heading" > 10 and "Heading" <70', QgsVectorLayer.SetSelection)

-To change the selection color you can use :func:`setSelectionColor() <qgis.gui.QgsMapCanvas.setSelectionColor>` method of :class:`QgsMapCanvas <qgis.gui.QgsMapCanvas>` as shown in the following example:
+To change the selection color you can use :meth:`setSelectionColor() <qgis.gui.QgsMapCanvas.setSelectionColor>` method of :class:`QgsMapCanvas <qgis.gui.QgsMapCanvas>` as shown in the following example:

 .. code-block:: python

     iface.mapCanvas().setSelectionColor( QColor("red") )

-To add features to the selected features list for a given layer, you can call :func:`select() <qgis.core.QgsVectorLayer.select>` passing to it the list of features IDs:
+To add features to the selected features list for a given layer, you can call :meth:`select() <qgis.core.QgsVectorLayer.select>` passing to it the list of features IDs:

 .. code-block:: python